 You can either:

-Defer all your tuition fees (up to the loan cap limit) when your income reaches the repayment threshold
+repay all your tuition loan fees (up to the loan cap limit) when your income reaches the repayment threshold

-Pay some of your tuition fees upfront and repay the balance when your income reaches the repayment threshold.
+pay some of your tuition loan fees upfront and repay the balance when your income reaches the repayment threshold.

 Am I eligible?